OWASP/www-chapter-jacksonville/index.md

 Owasp Jacksonville provides like minded professionals a meeting place to share, collaborate and interact with other IT security personel.
 Whether you are new to IT security or a well seasoned veteran, OWASP Jacksonville provides a great networking environment to apply to everyone.

 Our meetings are offered on the **2nd Monday of every month**.
-Our meetings are located at 3412 Kori Rd, Jacksonville, Fl 32257.
+Our meetings are currently [virtual] (https://training.secureideas.com/course/owasp-jax-meeting/).
+Thanks to our sponsors at [Secure Ideas] (https://secureideas.com).

-<a class='timeclass'>7:00pm - 20:30 - Meeting</a>
+<a class='timeclass'>7:00pm - 20:30 - Meeting(https://www.meetup.com/OWASP-Jacksonville-Chapter/)</a>

 {% assign category = site.data.events | where: "category", "Global" | first %}